 Carrots (Daucus carota) have been shown to have antioxidant, antifungal, and antibacterial properties.
 They also suppress inflammation, promote good vision, and are cardioprotective.
 Carrots are an excellent dietary source of beta-carotene and alpha-carotene (both of which are converted in the body to vitamin A), as well as falcarinol.

-Carrots are also a source of various B vitamins, ferulic acid, dietary fiber, lutein, luteolin, manganese and several lignans, most of which have been shown to have anti-cancer activities.
+Carrots are also a source of alpha-lipoic acid, ferulic acid, dietary fiber, lutein, luteolin, manganese, various B vitamins, and several lignans, most of which have been shown to have anti-cancer activities.
 Purple carrots also contain beneficial anthocyanins.
 Consumption of carrots has been found to be associated with reduced risks of esophageal, lung, colon, bladder, urothelial, cervical, prostate, and ovarian cancer.

 Breast cancer-related effects of eating carrots